cfhirsch/adventofcode2024/README.md

 Part 1: Straightforward.
 Read the file into a two dimensional char array, write the logic to move the guard, store every visited point into a hashset, return the number of items in the hashset at the end.

+Part 2: Straightforward, although given that my solution took a few more seconds than I would like, there is likely an optimization that I'm missing.
+I simulate every possible modification that adds a boundary where there wasn't one already, and where the guard is no currently standing.
+I keep a hashset of visited squares and guard directions.
+If a square and guard direction has been hit before, we're in a loop.
+The other option is that the guard left the room.